Bengal chief secy retired, to act as chief advisor to CM: Mamata | Politics

 At the press conference, the chief minister told reporters that Modi and Union Home Minister Amit Shah were trying to bulldoze the federal structure of the country and creating problems for the state as they were unable to digest the BJPs defeat in the recently concluded assembly elections.

-''This is absolutely political vendetta....
+''This (action against Bandopadhyay) is absolutely political vendetta....
 Their only target is Mamata Banerjee,'' she added.

+She pointed out that the chief secretary has undergone a personal tragedy recently and has clean track record.
+He did not ask for the extension, we asked, for the greater cause of the people, she added.

 ''They are behaving like autocrats, just like Adolf Hitler and (Joseph) Stalin.
 The Centre cannot force one to join it without the consent of the state government.
 I will appeal to all state governments of India, all opposition leaders, IAS, IPS officers, NGOs to be together to fight the battle,'' she said.